Team-Ithi/Ithi/README.md

 - **React 19** - Frontend framework for the webview interface
 - **TailWind CSS** - CSS framework used to apply utility class styling directly in the components
 - **TypeScript/JavaScript** - Primary development languages
-- **Vite** - Module bundling for both extension and webview
+- **Visual Studio Code Extension Manager** - Module bundling for both extension and webview

-TODO - confirm vite is being used

 ### Development Tools